-The empirical search literature in marketing and economics has extensively studied consumers' online browsing of product detail pages and their subsequent purchase behavior either under the assumption that consumers are aware of all products available on a website or under the assumption that consumers are aware of all products on the currently viewed product list page (see, e.g., Koulayev 2014; Ursu 2018; Lam 2022).
-Assuming that consumers are aware of all products a website sells does not leave room for product discovery.
+either under the assumption that consumers are aware of all products available on a website or under the assumption that consumers are aware of all products on the currently viewed product list page (see, e.g., Koulayev 2014; Ursu 2018).
+Assuming that consumers are aware of all products an online retailer sells does not leave room for product discovery.
 Assuming that consumers are only aware of products on the currently viewed product list page is a weaker assumption.
 However, it does not answer the question of how consumers arrive at a product detail page, e.g., by going through a category, a recommendation or a sales page, and how this decision influences which products consumers discover, search, and potentially purchase.

 We model how consumers discover, search, and purchase products using an adapted version of the theoretical framework developed in Greminger (2021) with an empirical application described in Greminger (2022) (the "Greminger framework" in the following).
 The Greminger (2021) model extends previous models based on Weitzman (1979) that assume that consumers are aware of all available products, but do not possess all relevant information (e.g., price, match value) about them and therefore need to search.
 In contrast, the Greminger framework allows consumers to discover products they are not aware of, while, at the same time, deciding which products to search and whether to buy.
 In other words, in this model, consumers are initially endowed with knowledge of a set of products and need to decide whether to discover more products, to search among already discovered products, or to stop and buy one of the searched products.
 Consumers can discover products through different discovery technologies, which correspond to the different search routes consumers can take to discover products in our empirical application.
 For this setting, Greminger (2021) derives optimal decision-making rules for all choices consumers make: which products to discover, which discovered products to search and in what order, what and whether to buy.
-These rules are characterized by three reservation values (i.e., index rules), which indicate when discover, search or purchase decisions are optimal.
+These rules are characterized by three reservation values (i.e., index rules), which indicate when discover, search, or purchase decisions are optimal.

 The model we estimate differs from the Greminger framework (more precisely its empirical application in Greminger 2022) in four main aspects.
 First, in our model, consumers can choose to discover products using multiple instead of only one search route and these search routes may contain the same, overlapping, or different sets of products.
 For example, while the category route typically contains all products in a category, the sales route only contains a subset of all products (those which are on sale).
-Second, because only four products are shown on each mobile app screen, in contrast to Greminger (2022), we do not take the ranking of products on a product list page into account.
+Second, because only four products are shown on each mobile app screen and because of a data limitation, in contrast to Greminger (2022), we do not take the ranking of products on a product list page into account.
 Third, our estimation approach is different.
-We use a smoothed frequency simulator and the lookup method to recover reservation utilities (Kim, Albuquerque, and Bronnenberg 2010), while Greminger (2022) derives a GHK simulator and estimates reservation utilities in a reduced-form manner.
-And lastly, our estimation approach allows us to directly recover all model primitives, i.e., preference parameters as well as discovery and search costs, whereas Greminger (2022) is not able to estimate discovery and search costs directly.
+We use a smoothed frequency simulator and the lookup method to recover reservation utilities (Kim, Albuquerque, and Bronnenberg 2010), while Greminger (2022) derives a GHK simulator and estimates reservation utilities from prespecified expressions.
+And lastly, our estimation approach allows us to directly recover all model primitives, i.e., preference parameters as well as discovery and search costs, whereas Greminger (2022) is not able to estimate discovery and search costs directly (which are not needed to answer his research question).